GrowingData/db-change/readme.md

 ## Supported databases

-At the moment we only support Microsoft SQL Server, but plan support for Postgresql soon.
+At the moment we only support Microsoft SQL Server, but plan support for PostgreSQL soon.

 ## Parameters: